Mononucleosis—Child Care and Schools

 • Incubation period: Estimated to be 30 to 50 days for EBV.

-• Contagious period: Virus is excreted for many months after infection, and virus excretion can occur intermittently throughout life.
+• Contagious period: Virus is excreted for many months after infection, and virus shedding can occur intermittently throughout life.

 How is it spread?